-The interim condensed financial statements have been prepared in compliance with all standards and interpretations issued by the IASB that have to be applied by companies with a financial year beginning on 1 January 2021.
-Amendment to IFRS 16 Covid-19-Related Rent Concessions beyond 30 June 2021 (the Amendment) has been early adopted from annual reporting period beginning on 1 January 2021, as permitted by the Amendment.
-No other standards or amendments to standards have been early adopted.
+The interim condensed financial statements have been prepared in compliance with all standards and interpretations issued by the IASB that have to be applied by companies with a financial year beginning on 1 January 2023.
 A Layout is an existing preparer of adopted IFRS consolidated financial statements.
 Consequently, IFRS 1, First time Adoption of International Financial Reporting Standards is not applicable.